-This post focuses on Amnicon Falls State Park in Wisconsin.
+This post focuses on Amnicon Falls State Park in Wisconsin, USA.
 If you would like to view a quick summary of my travel and photography recommendations, please scroll down to the end of this post.

 Amnicon Falls State Park is located in northern Wisconsin, only a 30 minute drive from Duluth, Minnesota.
 The root-beer-colored Amnicon River flows through the park in a series of beautiful waterfalls and rapids.
 The park is also known for its unique geology, with the Douglas Fault running through it.
 You can pick up a free geology booklet from the park office for more information.
 If you’re quiet and careful, you might catch a glimpse of deer, coyotes, foxes, mink, otters, or many different species of birds (the park office lends out bird field guides and binoculars) while hiking through the park.
 The history of the area includes several Native American cultures, fur trappers, copper miners, lumberjacks, a railroad company, and a brownstone quarry.